zzzhan/nodejs-mysql-queries/README.md

 		var skip = false;
 		switch(i) {
 		  case 1:
-		  //handle second sql
+		  //handle second SQL
-		  //if the first sql empty,create a new one skip = results[0].length!==0;
+		  //Execute the second SQL depending on the first SQL result. skip = results[0].length!==0;
 		  break;
 		case 2:
-		  //use the second result,and pass to the third sql as parameter if(results[0].length===0) {
+		  //If the second SQL executed, passing the "insertId" to the third SQL as parameter. if(results[0].length===0) {
 		    arg[2]=results[1].insertId;
 		  }